-New Agile Working Environment for the Global Supply Chain
+New Agile Working Arbeitsumgebung für Global Supply Chain

 UNILEVER SCC ASCC

-With the expansion of the Schaffhausen offices as the main European hub for Unilever’s Supply Chain Company, Unilever asked Camenzind Evolution to create their new 2'300 m2 office with an identity that would clearly reflect and represent their core values and visions to the outside world, employees, clients and visitors alike.
+With the expansion of the Schaffhausen offices to create the main European hub for Unilever’s Supply Chain Company, Unilever asked Camenzind Evolution to create their new 2‘300 m2 office with an identity that would clearly reflect and represent their core values and visions to employees, clients and visitors alike.

-Inside the space, the Unilever brand is omnipresent to strengthen the idea of belonging to the Unilever family.
-This was achieved on a variety of levels, e.g. by strong visual branding on the core elements, displaying Unilever visions and values.
+Throughout the space, the Unilever brands create a constant theme.
+The idea of creating a sense of belonging and employee pride in Unilever was designed at many levels; strong visual branding on the core elements, displaying Unilever visions and values.
 Mixed product branding was cleverly employed in the individual meeting room designs, with each meeting room representing and named after selected Unilever brands.
-Quiet Areas and Vitality Zones were designed with a concept of atmospheric branding through the use of brand or product attributes creating moods that evoke feelings of certain brand attributes.
+And finally, Quiet Areas and Vitality Zones were even designed with a concept of atmospheric branding through the use of brand or product attributes creating moods that evoke feelings of certain brand attributes.